SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 </figure>

 **Sequential and Random Reads on SSD**.
 This figure shows the sequential and random read performance for various request sizes on a modern SSD device.
 All requests are issued to a 100-GB file on ext4.

+**Quick summary**
+> When designing a storage engine for SSDs, try to reduce the write-amplification and leverage the internal parallelism offered by SSDs.

 With these considerations, let's understand WiscKey proposal.